U.S.T. Atlantic-class supertanker

-The two ships of the U.S.T.
-Atlantic class, the U.S.T.
+The U.S.T.
+Atlantic class is a class of Ultra Large Crude Carriers (ULCC) comprising two ships, U.S.T.
 Atlantic and U.S.T.
-Pacific, were the largest ships ever built in the American Hemisphere.

-Newport News Shipbuilding were the builders, the only American shipbuilders with the facilities for ULCC construction.
-A third vessel of the class ordered by Zapata Ocean Carriers was canceled.
+Pacific.
+A third vessel in the class was canceled before construction began.
+They were the largest ships ever built in the Western Hemisphere.
+Built by Newport News Shipbuilding, the only American shipbuilders with the facilities for ULCC construction, the two ships were constructed in 1978–1979.

 At full load, the ships drew nearly 75 ft and were unable to visit any ports in the continental United States, unless lightered or light ship.

-Stood on end, each vessel would have been nearly as tall as the Empire State Building.
+Ships in class

 History

-The tankers were built in 1979 at Newport News Shipbuilding's shipyard in Newport News, Virginia.
-Each vessel cost approximately 136.4 million USD.
+Two tankers were ordered by the U.S. Trust Company of New York.
+Named U.S.T.
+Atlantic and U.S.T.
+Pacific, they were built in 1978–1979 at Newport News Shipbuilding's shipyard in Newport News, Virginia with the yard numbers 613 and 614 respectively.
+Each vessel cost approximately US$136.4 million.
+A third vessel of the class ordered by Zapata Ocean Carriers was canceled.
+U.S.T.
+Atlantic was delivered in March 1979 and U.S.T.
+Pacific in December 1979.
+The two vessels were sold to Marine Atlantic Ltd - LI in 1994 and renamed Marine Atlantic and Marine Pacific I respectively.

-In June 2004, the Marine Atlantic—ex U.S.T.
-Atlantic—was sold to Indian breakers.
+In June 2004, Marine Atlantic—ex U.S.T.
+Atlantic—was sold to Indian shipbreakers.
 After clearing Indian customs, she was intentionally beached in India for ship breaking.

-In 2007, the Marine Pacific I—ex U.S.T.
-Pacific—was extensively rebuilt as an FSO for the Campos Basin and renamed Cidade de Macae.
+In 2007, Marine Pacific I was extensively rebuilt as a floating storage and offloading vessel for the Campos Basin and renamed Cidade de Macae.